 Some of the best ice cream on the Cape is served right here in MB, next door to Cumberland Farms.
 If you love chocolate, you'll die for "Death by Chocolate!"

-Falmouth has several good place to eat.
+Falmouth has several good places to eat.
 The Glass Onion for fine dining is excellent but pricey.
-La Cucina has excellent Italian food.
+La Cucina and Osteria La Civetta both have excellent Italian food.
 The recently opened Maison Vilatte is very busy selling French pastries and sandwiches.
+Estia, which originated at the Mashpee Mall, just opened a second facility in Falmouth and serves excellent Mediterranean lunch and dinner.
+For Mexican food try Anejo Mexican Bistro.

 Ella's in Wareham (just past Lindsay's) is an excellent Italian restaurant, moderately priced, that also sells excellent wood fired pizza.